 WEB Aruba is not only committed to deliver an efficient, stable and reliable product, our company is also committed to changing the way energy is produced.
 We are actively working towards a future which is less dependent on fossil fuels and that has a minimal impact on our environment.

 - To meet the growing demand for power, increase efficiency and lower the impact on the environment, WEB Aruba introduced Reciprocating Internal Combustion Engines in 2006.
 With this technology WEB has increased its reliability and efficiency by approximately 30%.
-A reciprocating engine, also known as a piston engine, is a heat engine that uses one or more reciprocating pistons to convert pressure into a rotating motion resulting in power generation.
+A reciprocating engine, also known as a piston engine, is a heat engine that uses one or more reciprocating pistons to convert pressure into a rotating motion to drive an electrical generator, resulting in power generation.

-- To further increase efficiency and sustainable energy, WEB Aruba closed an agreement with Windpark Vader Piet NV in 2009 to exclusively buy energy generated by the wind turbine park.
+- To increase efficiency and renewable energy production, WEB Aruba closed an agreement with Windpark Vader Piet NV in 2009 to exclusively buy energy generated by the wind turbine park.
 Increased efficiency and less fuel usage is the result of this project which consists of 10 wind turbines with a capacity of 3 megawatts (MW) each, for a total capacity of 30 megawatt.
-Considering variables like wind intensity and velocity, it has been calculated that the park can generate an average of 18 MW per day.
+Considering variables like wind intensity and velocity, it has been calculated that the park can generate up to an average of 60% of capacity utilization.